 Nasal airway obstruction (NAO) is defined as the sensation of insufficient airflow or difficulty breathing through the nose.
-A common problem in otolaryngology, NAO affects approximately 20 million Americans with a significant impact on quality of life (QOL).1-4 NAO can be caused by infectious, allergic, vasomotor, or structural abnormalities, with etiology impacting the optimal treatment option.5 Given the high prevalence of this disease, it is important to consider how objective measures can be utilized to evaluate the severity or etiology of obstruction, help drive treatment, or assess outcomes after intervention.
+A common problem in otolaryngology, NAO affects approximately 20 million Americans with a significant impact on quality of life (QOL).1-4 NAO can be caused by infectious, allergic, vasomotor, or structural abnormalities, with etiology impacting the optimal treatment option which can also be treated by an ENT doctor.5 Given the high prevalence of this disease, it is important to consider how objective measures can be utilized to evaluate the severity or etiology of obstruction, help drive treatment, or assess outcomes after intervention.
 The objective measures that will be discussed include the Peak Nasal Inspiratory Flow Meter (PNIF), rhinomanometry, acoustic rhinometry and image-based volumetry, and computational fluid dynamic (CFD) modeling.
 The goal will be to highlight the clinical utility of each objective measure and to discuss future directions to improved upon the devices that are currently available.

 Peak Nasal Inspiratory Flow